 What to Do If You’re Accused of Statutory Rape or Sexual Assault

-While being charged with statutory rape or sexual assault is frightening, don’t ignore the situation or try to smooth things over with your accuser and his or her family or friends.
+While being charged with statutory rape or sexual assault is frightening, don’t try to smooth things over with your accuser and his or her family or friends.
 You may be hoping the charges go away on their own, but the most important step you can take is to contact an experienced criminal defense attorney who can advise you on what to do next.
+The attorneys at Berry Law have the background and knowledge you need to successfully defend yourself against statutory rape or sexual assault charges.